adl5423/shrimpl-language/README.md

   openai_chat("Student says: " + msg)
 ```

-If you call:
+Calling:

 ```text
 GET /chat/What%20is%20a%20variable%3F
 ```

-the endpoint will return a short explanation generated by the model.
+returns an explanation generated by the model.

-Because `openai_chat` returns a string, you can further process or format it with other functions, such as `upper`, `lower`, or `string`.

 ### `openai_chat_json(message)`

-Sometimes you want to see the **full JSON response** from the model (for debugging, teaching, or building custom tools). `openai_chat_json` works like `openai_chat`, but returns the whole JSON response as a pretty‑printed string.
+`openai_chat_json` is similar to `openai_chat`, but returns the **full JSON response** as a pretty‑printed string.
+This is useful for debugging or advanced teaching.

 Example: